apache/airflow/docs/apache-airflow/howto/setup-and-teardown.rst

 Authoring with task groups
 """"""""""""""""""""""""""

-When arrowing from task group to task group, or from task group to task, we ignore teardowns.
+When arrowing from task group to task group, or from task group to *task*, we ignore teardowns.
 This allows teardowns to run in parallel, and allows dag execution to proceed even if teardown tasks fail.

 Consider this example:

 .. code-block:: python

     with TaskGroup("my_group") as tg:
-        s1 = my_setup()
+        s1 = s1()
-        w1 = my_work()
+        w1 = w1()
-        t1 = my_teardown()
+        t1 = t1()
         s1 >> w1 >> t1.as_teardown(setups=s1)
-    w2 = other_work()
+    w2 = w2()
     tg >> w2

 Graph: